The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 • Also touched by aeinv.dll (Application Experience Inventory) and the broader CompatTelemetry stack.

-By default the appraiser runs daily and on logon, but the cadence varies by Windows build and group policy.
+Default cadence is daily on Windows 10/11 workstations and on logon, but it varies by build, GPO, and battery state.
 Do not assume Amcache data is real-time.
-A binary executed five minutes before a shutdown may not appear at all; one executed an hour before may appear with a KeyLastWriteTimestamp reflecting the appraiser run, not the execution.
+A binary executed five minutes before shutdown may never appear.
+One executed an hour before may appear with a KeyLastWriteTimestamp reflecting the appraiser run, not the execution.

 Acquisition#

-The hive is held open by the OS at runtime.
-To grab a live copy you need raw-NTFS access:
+The hive is held open at runtime.
+To grab a live copy you need raw NTFS access:

-A shadow-copy snapshot (vssadmin list shadows) often gives you an earlier hive that contains evidence the current one has rolled off.
+Volume Shadow Copies (vssadmin list shadows) often give you an earlier hive containing evidence that has since rolled off the current one.

 2. Schema evolution: Windows 7 through Windows 11#

-Amcache's schema has changed substantially.
-If you walk into a case expecting Windows 10 1607 keys on a Windows 7 hive, you will think the artefact is empty.
-It is not — it just looks different.
+Amcache's schema has shifted a lot.
+Walk into a case expecting Windows 10 1607 keys on a Windows 7 hive and you will think the artefact is empty.
+It is not.
+It just looks different.

 Windows version Amcache present?
 Dominant schema